April 15. 2023 from 9 - 4

 The birds are fish-eating diurnal birds of prey who nest in any location near a body of water that has an adequate supply of food.
 This single living species occurs nearly worldwide, which is unusual.
 The only continent they don't live on is Antarctica.

 These raptors are large, measuring about 24" in length with a wingspan of about 70" The scientific name for them is Pandion haliaetus and an entire guidebook exists for landowners with information about relocation or removal of their nests, what is permitted and what is not, and a diagram for how to construct a nest platform.

-This juried show runs from April 12 – May 5, 2019.
-The opening reception and Best of Show Award is Friday, April 12.
+This juried show ran from April 12 – May 5, 2019.
+The opening reception and Best of Show Award on Friday, April 12.